Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Iglesia / Ermita

-The Collegiate Church of Santa María del Mercado is a collegiate church in Berlanga de Duero, in the province of Soria, located in the historic center of the town, in the area of the Plaza de San Andrés.
-It is one of the main heritage monuments of the municipality and has been declared a Historic-Artistic Monument since 1931, with the equivalent protection of a Property of Cultural Interest.
-Its construction corresponds to the sixteenth century, between 1526 and 1530, and responds to a time of religious reorganization of the town, when several medieval parishes were unified into a single collegiate church.
-The work is attributed to the master stonemason Juan de Rasines and is part of a transitional aesthetic between the late Gothic and Renaissance, with Gothic-Renaissance or late Gothic features.
-Architecturally it stands out for its large scale and the typology of a hall church, with three naves of great height and transept, supported by cylindrical columns.
-The spaciousness and luminosity of the interior are one of its best known features, along with the richness of its vaults and side chapels.
-In its interior the High Altar stands out, presided by the late Romanesque carving of Our Lady of the Market, dated in the 12th century.
-Also mentioned as singular elements are some altarpieces and noble tombs, especially those linked to the side chapels, which reflect the religious and stately importance of the collegiate church in the history of Berlanga de Duero.
+The Collegiate Church of Santa María del Mercado is a collegiate church in Berlanga de Duero, in the province of Soria, located in the town’s historic center, in the area around Plaza de San Andrés.
+It is one of the municipality’s most important heritage sites and has been designated a Historic-Artistic Monument since 1931, with equivalent protection as a Site of Cultural Interest.
+It was built in the 16th century, between 1526 and 1530, during a period of religious reorganization in the town, when several medieval parishes were merged into a single collegiate church.
+The work is attributed to master stonemason Juan de Rasines and reflects a transitional style between the late Gothic and the Renaissance, featuring Gothic-Renaissance or late Gothic elements.
+Architecturally, it stands out for its grand scale and its hall-style layout, featuring three soaring naves and a transept, supported by cylindrical columns.
+The spaciousness and brightness of the interior are among its most notable features, along with the richness of its vaults and side chapels.
+Inside, the High Altar stands out, presided over by the late Romanesque carving of Our Lady of the Market, dating from the 12th century.
+Also noted as unique elements are several altarpieces and noble tombs, particularly those associated with the side chapels, which reflect the collegiate church’s religious and aristocratic significance in the history of Berlanga de Duero.

 Ver detalle →